DataWhisker/TANGI-marketing-assets/README.md

-# 🌿 TANGI Community Marketing Assets Repository (Unoffical)
+# 🌿 TANGI Community Marketing Assets Repository (Unofficial)

 <div align="center">
   <img src="./Images/Tangi-Token-Revolutionizing-Cannabis-Commerce-with-Blockchain.png" alt="TANGI Token Banner" width="800"/>
   <p><em>Revolutionizing Cannabis Commerce with Blockchain Technology</em></p>
 </div>

-# **Welcome to the Community repository for TANGI crypto project marketing assets.**
+## Welcome to the Community Repository for TANGI Crypto Project Marketing Assets

 This repository serves as a centralized location for all marketing materials related to the TANGI project.
-This is not TANGI offical and is for the community to share the great project with others.
+This is not TANGI official and is maintained by the community to share this innovative project with others.

-### **Disclaimer**

-The marketing resources in this repository are provided solely for informational and educational purposes to assist the community in creating content for social media and other platforms.
-These materials are not, and should not be construed as, financial, investment, legal, or tax advice.

-Cryptocurrency investments involve significant risks, including the potential for substantial financial loss.
-Token values are highly volatile, and past performance does not guarantee future results.
-Individuals considering any actions related to cryptocurrencies must conduct their own due diligence and consult qualified financial, legal, and tax professionals before making decisions.

-The creator(s) of this repository are not liable for any actions taken by individuals or entities based on the use of these resources.
-By using these materials, you acknowledge that you are solely responsible for your decisions and any resulting consequences.
-Users are responsible for ensuring compliance with all applicable laws and regulations in their respective jurisdictions, as cryptocurrency regulations vary widely across countries and regions.

-We strongly encourage users to exercise caution when sharing content derived from these resources.
-Avoid making claims or statements that could be interpreted as financial advice, guarantees of returns, or promises of future performance to minimize legal and regulatory risks.

-***Short Disclaimer for Community Social Media Posts***

-This content is for informational purposes only and is not financial, investment, or legal advice.
-Cryptocurrency investments are highly risky and volatile.
-Always conduct your own research and consult professionals before making decisions.

 ## 📂 Repository Structure